-This pressure washer features an ergonomic grip for comfort.
-It has a quick-connect gun, a 50 foot high-pressure hose, and five nozzles.
+This washer features an ergonomic grip for comfort.
+It has a quick-connect gun, a 50-foot high-pressure hose, and 5 nozzles.
 When you need to use soap, the built-in detergent tank will come in handy.

 At 71 pounds, some users found this model to be a bit too heavy for easy transport.

-Rated highly for general quality, ease of use, and the ability to tackle anything from lightly soiled vinyl siding to mildewed concrete.
-The 14.5 amp/1800 watt motor is capable of generating up to 2030 psi.
+Appreciated for general quality, ease of use, and the ability to tackle anything from lightly soiled vinyl siding to mildewed concrete.
+The 14.5-amp, 1,800-watt motor is capable of generating up to 2,030 psi.

 Some plastic fittings are prone to leaks, but they can be swapped out for brass versions.

-Rarely, a unit will arrived damaged in shipping, which can result in an oil leak.
+Rarely, a unit will arrive damaged in shipping, which can result in an oil leak.

 First, let's examine the two main types of pressure washers, along with their pros and cons.
 Although both are types of power equipment, one may be more suited to your needs than the other.